aneldev/dyna-error/README.md

-  userMessage?: string;   // Error message for the end user (ideally translated and without sensitive info). code?: number;          // Developer error code, any number to identify the point where the error occurred. status?: number;        // Network error status, http code or any status that other parts of the app can understand. data?: any;             // Error data for debugging. parentError?: any;      // Parent error validationErrors?: any; // Validation errors canRetry?: boolean;     // If the action that caused this error can be retried.
+  userMessage?: string;   // Error message for the end user (ideally translated and without sensitive info). code?: number;          // Developer error code, any number to identify the point where the error occurred. status?: number;        // Network error status, http code or any status that other parts of the app can understand. data?: any;             // Error data for debugging (might contain sensitive info). userData?: any;         // Error data that can be delivered to the client/user. parentError?: any;      // Parent error validationErrors?: any; // Validation errors canRetry?: boolean;     // If the action that caused this error can be retried.